Unique gravitational wave signatures of GLPV scalar-tensor theories: Induced Gravitational Waves for GLPV Toy Model

-where $x_{NL}= k \tau_{NL}$ denotes the scale at which the cubic action dominate over the quadratic one.
-Using that the induced power spectrum of the GWs in the resonance regimes scales as (see Eqs. \eqref{eq:inducedgwscaleinv} and \eqref{eq:inducedGWspectrum})
+In our current setup, the strongest bound comes from the second term inside the parenthesis in Eq.~\eqref{eq:xNLbound}.
+Using that the induced GW power spectrum in the resonant regime scales as (see Eqs. \eqref{eq:inducedgwscaleinv} and \eqref{eq:inducedGWspectrum})

 the latter bound dominates leading to